Analysis | The 2 states to focus on early on election night

 So what might Florida and North Carolina mean?
 And what can we glean if they appear to be going one direction or another?

 Florida’s value is less in telling us which way the country might be headed than in its sheer size.
 It’s almost always close, and its polls haven’t shifted as much as the rest of the country relative to 2016.
-The last two presidential elections and the 2018 governor’s race were all decided, for example, by about one percentage point or less, and polls suggest this race could be nearly as close as those races were.
-The state is quite simply too unique to apply many lessons to other states.
+The past two presidential elections and the 2018 governor’s race were all decided, for example, by about one percentage point or less, and polls suggest this race could be nearly as close as those races were.
+The state is quite simply too singular to apply many lessons to other states.

 The big reason to follow Florida is pretty simple, though: its electoral votes.
 Were Joe Biden to win all 29 of them, President Trump’s path to victory would be significantly curtailed.
 Even if you leave all the other semi-competitive states undecided, Biden would be up to 230 electoral votes, needing just 40 of the remaining 183 — about one-quarter.
-And if you just give him Florida and the competitive states that seem pretty likely to go blue (Colorado, Minnesota, Nevada and New Hampshire), Biden is up over 260 electoral votes, meaning he likely would need just one more state.
+And if you just give him Florida and the competitive states that seem pretty likely to go blue (Colorado, Minnesota, Nevada and New Hampshire), Biden is up over 260 electoral votes, meaning he probably would need just one more state.

 In that way, Florida is even more crucial for Trump.
 If you award him its electoral votes, he still has work to do.
 Even if you give him Florida and the traditionally red (but close!)
 Texas, he’s only on about equal footing with Biden in the electoral vote (Biden 201, Trump 192).
 But it would give him a fighting chance.

-The most recent high-quality polls in Florida have Biden leading, but often within the margin of error.
+The most recent high-quality polls in Florida have Biden leading but often within the margin of error.
 FiveThirtyEight’s current polling average has it at Biden 49.1 percent to Trump 46.6 percent.
 But virtually all the polls in 2018 had Democrat Andrew Gillum winning the governorship, and he lost narrowly.

 And now North Carolina.
 Unlike Florida, this could be read more as an indicator of where things might be headed in other swing states.
 It went for Trump by 3.7 percentage points in 2016, but the polling averages show Biden ahead by about two points.
-If Biden swings it in his favor, that not only gives him a big 15 electoral vote prize, but it could suggest good things lie ahead for him, given the state looks somewhat more similar to other swing states.
+If Biden swings it in his favor, that not only gives him a big 15 electoral vote prize but also could suggest good things lie ahead for him, given that the state looks somewhat more similar to other swing states.

-The final NBC News/Marist College poll in the state, for instance, shows Biden leading among White, college-educated voters 61-38, while a New York Times/Siena College poll shows Biden up a much-tighter 49-45.
+The final NBC News-Marist College poll in the state, for instance, shows Biden leading among White, college-educated voters 61 to 38, while a New York Times-Siena College poll shows Biden up a much tighter 49 to 45.
 That’s a big variance (and data on smaller groups in polls like these can be noisy), but Trump won these voters by 17 points in 2016.
 Were we to see anywhere near such a swing in this demographic to Biden (which was nearly 4 in 10 voters in the state in 2016), it would be huge and might suggest we’ll see something similar in other states.

-Ditto the suburbs, which Trump won by 24 points in 2016 but looks vulnerable in this year, with Biden currently favored by 22 points in the NBC/Marist poll.
+Ditto the suburbs, which Trump won by 24 points in 2016 but look vulnerable in this year, with Biden currently favored by 22 points in the NBC-Marist poll.

 The other reason North Carolina is so important is the second federal race on the ballot.
 Defeating Sen. Thom Tillis (R-N.C.) is big for Democrats’ path to a Senate majority; it’s in a group of four states (along with Georgia, Maine and Iowa) where Democrats probably need to win two seats.
 And polls suggest Democrat Cal Cunningham is one of their best hopes in this group, with a current average lead of around three points.

 If North Carolina gets its votes counted as early as promised, victories for Biden, Cunningham or both would seem to set the tone for the rest of the country.
-Of course, if it’s as close as it looks, we may be waiting on the Tar Heel State just like everywhere else.
+Of course, if it’s as close as it looks, we may be waiting on the Tar Heel state just like everywhere else.
 The state, after all, accepts mail ballots that are postmarked by Election Day as late as Nov.
 12.